square/pem-parser/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Make sure the tests pass by calling `npm test`.
+5. Make sure the linter passes by calling `npm run-script lint`.
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 Any contributors to the master pem-parser repository must sign the [Individual Contributor License Agreement (CLA)][cla].
 It's a short form that covers our